Save 20% with Trade-In

 Save your recorded videos for up to 180 days to rewatch any time, get alerts for people and package, and so much more with a Ring Home subscription (sold separately).

 Place on a flat surface or mount to a wall with the versatile mounting bracket.
-Add-on the Mount for Stick Up Cam (sold separately) for ceiling mount.
+Add-on the Mount for Outdoor Cam (Stick Up Cam) for ceiling mount (sold separately).

-Watch over your entire home by connecting one or multiple Stick Up Cams to all your Ring devices in the Ring app.
+Watch over your entire home by connecting one or multiple Outdoor Cams (Stick Up Cams) to the Ring app.

-Easily setup Stick Up Cam Battery by inserting the battery pack and connecting to Wi-Fi.
+Easily setup Outdoor Cam (Stick Up Cam) Battery by inserting the battery pack and connecting to Wi-Fi.

 For added peace of mind, pair with Alexa to help you keep an eye on your home.